 Internal lighting was also added to the inflatable wall to illuminate the temporary structure at night and showcase the piece as a separate but integrated design.

-The federation square wall went through many design iterations, with significant consideration given to the balance between creating a unique design vs blending the design with the surroundings.
+The Federation Square wall went through many design iterations, with significant consideration given to the balance between creating a unique design vs blending the design with the surroundings.
 It was decided that the final design would mimic the surrounding building while still being immediately noticeable as an inflatable, temporary addition.
 The goal was to create something that was not only functional but also beautiful, like a sculpture.

 During the design process, many materials were considered until the 0.5mm PVC was chosen.
 Other more robust materials were also considered, but few had the same desired transparency as the PVC.
 The PVC material offered the best blend of strength and transparency.
 The stretch of the material allowed the inflatable to mould itself to the building as it aged continually.